A Cinematic Approach

 The goals of this course are to provide students with no previous background in philosophy with an introduction to the method of analytic inquiry and to equip them to critically read, assess, and write philosophical prose that draws upon film for demonstration and clarification.

-- demonstrate familiarity with the basic issues and elementary concepts, and some positions and arguments, in epistemology, metaphysics, ethics, and theories of justice;
+- demonstrate familiarity with the basic issues and elementary concepts, and some positions and arguments, in epistemology, metaphysics, philosophy of mind, and theories of value;

 - demonstrate familiarity with some example(s) of ancient Greek philosophical writing.